teddycool/DartScore/README.md

 Playstate:
 Constantly overlooking board and reacts on changes when dart hits board.
 No other userinteraction is needed.

-MainLoop is engine and master for changing states Inputs from push-buttons decides when player is done with mounting etc and ready to play
+EngineMainLoop is engine and master for changing states

-Problem:
-Montering...
-Bra beslag och inställbart konturer i opencv. canny edge

-Hitta mitten
-hita fält av resp färg? grå, svart, grön röd? hur definiera en sektor? kolla i opencv... hur numreras sektorerna? bygg dictionary med sector: points ? transformera?